What is a Minimum Viable Product?

 Now that you’ve weighed the strategic elements above and settled on the limited functionality you want for your MVP, it’s time to translate this into an action plan for development.

-Note: It’s important to keep in mind the V in MVP—the product must be viable.
-That means it must allow your customers to complete an entire task or project, and it must provide a high-quality user experience.
+Note: It’s essential to keep in mind the V in MVP—the product must be viable.
+That means it must allow your customers to complete an entire task or project and provide a high-quality user experience.
 An MVP cannot be a user interface with many half-built tools and features.
 It must be a working product that your company should be able to sell.

 If you’re wondering what this would look like in practice, let’s review how a couple of familiar brands launched successful MVPs.